wavemaker/docs/website/blog/2020-06-25-wavemaker-openapi-postgrest-support.md

     }
 }
 ```

+Not only does WaveMaker allow importing of the REST API, but by parsing the entity definitions we generate user interface that handles create, read, update, delete of the entities.
+WaveMaker form generates form fields corresponding to the entity definition in the OpenAPI documentation.

 If you have a look at the request parameters for the POST API, you can see that they are references to a different object in the document.
 So we will have to parse these parameters from the root level **parameters** object.
 On having a closer look at the **body.todos parameter**, we see that it has a reference to the **todos** definition.
 We will have to parse its properties from the root level **definitions** object.
 By parsing these, we identify that the API expects the below parameters:
 - Prefer in header
 - select in query